goldberc/better-project-automation/.github/better-project-automation/CUSTOM_SUBISSUE_TEMPLATES/parent:myparent/0_my-entry-issue.md

 This is a template for my entry issue.
 The title, labels, assignees, and milestones will be set automatically, based on the values defined in the YAML front matter.

-Based on `previous` and `next`, issues will be mentioned in the text.
-This will help in tracking the flow of issues and their relationships.
+The field custom date field will be set to 2023-10-01 automatically.

 When this issue is closed, the status will be set to "in progress" automatically.
-The `previous` and `next` fields are used to link issues together, creating a chain of related issues.
+The custom field will be set to "custom value after close" automatically, for both the parent and this issue.